Find us on social media

 Blog

-• WP_Term Object ( [term_id] => 9 [name] => DevOps Automation [slug] => devops-automation [term_group] => 0 [term_taxonomy_id] => 9 [taxonomy] => post_tag [description] => [parent] => 0 [count] => 62 [filter] => raw ) DevOps Automation
+• WP_Term Object ( [term_id] => 9 [name] => DevOps Automation [slug] => devops-automation [term_group] => 0 [term_taxonomy_id] => 9 [taxonomy] => post_tag [description] => [parent] => 0 [count] => 68 [filter] => raw ) DevOps Automation

 Share

-Why Is DevOps Resource Optimization Important?
+Why DevOps Resource Optimization Is Important

-Although DevOps is designed to streamline product development and operation, it’s still vulnerable to inefficiencies.
+Although DevOps is designed to streamline product development and operation, it's still vulnerable to inefficiencies.
 Tools deployed in one part of the workflow may not work as expected.
-Engineers may find they struggle with one set of operations but excel at another.
+Engineers may struggle with one set of operations but excel at another.
 Each of these misalignments can create drag on a DevOps team.
-The slower your team, the slower you can improve your product.
+The slower your team, the slower you improve your product.

-However, if you focus on DevOps optimization, you’ll improve the efficiency of your team over time.
-The more working hours a DevOps team saves without losing productivity, the greater the return on time invested becomes.
-Therefore, the more optimized your DevOps team, the greater the ROI of investing in it.
-For example, automation is a key pillar of DevOps because it saves engineers from constantly performing simple, repetitive jobs such as testing.
-The process takes even less time if you can deploy automation via a no-code platform like DuploCloud.
-That helps with DevOps resource optimization by freeing workers up for more productive tasks.
-To learn more about how DuploCloud can accelerate DevOps, click below.
+For example, automation is a key pillar of DevOps because it saves engineers from constantly performing simple, repetitive jobs like testing.
+The process takes even less time if you can deploy automation via a no-code platform like DuploCloud, freeing workers up for more productive tasks.

-How Do I Achieve Peak DevOps Resource Optimization?
+How to Achieve Peak DevOps Resource Optimization

 Step 1: Audit Current Resource Allocation

 The first step in meeting any challenge is understanding it.
 For DevOps optimization, that means auditing how your resources are currently distributed.
-You’ll likely need time-tracking software to figure out how long each task takes on average.
-While your engineers work, map the projects each works on, including the tools used and the workflows the projects slot into.
-If you don’t already have process documentation, this is a great time to flesh it out for faster and easier onboarding in the future.
-The goal here is to create a baseline against which you’ll compare the results of your changes.
+You'll likely need time-tracking software to figure out how long each task takes on average.
+While your engineers work, map the projects each of them works on, including the tools used and the workflows the projects slot into.

 Step 2: Identify Pain Points

-Once you have reliable data about time usage and a working process map, you should start to see bottlenecks in your DevOps workflow.
-To get even more detail, you’ll need to talk to your engineers.
+To get even more detail, you need to talk to your engineers.
 Are they happy with their tools?
 Is work flowing in an order that makes sense to them?
-By collecting this data, you’ll develop a picture of your employee pain points.
+Gathering this data can help you develop a picture of your employee's pain points.

-Using a combination of employee input and time-tracking data, determine which bottlenecks you’ll address first.
+Using a combination of employee input and time-tracking data, determine which bottlenecks you address first.
 Try to address no more than three at a time.
-Managing the rate of optimization helps you isolate the variables you’re aiming to improve.
+Managing the rate of optimization helps you isolate the variables you're aiming to improve.
 That makes it easier to measure results and minimizes the chaos of workflow changes.

 Step 3: Plan for Upcoming Goals

 Now consider the targets you hope to hit in the near future.
-Will any go through the bottlenecks you plan to address?
-Wherever they do, determine how you plan to streamline work and make note of any new tools or processes you expect to use.
-Create a plan for how each workflow change will fit in.
-The more answers your workers have, the more quickly they’ll adapt, and the faster you’ll get accurate data about your efficiency improvements.
+Will there be bottlenecks in achieving your targets?
+If so, determine how you plan to streamline work and make note of any new tools or processes you expect to use.

 Step 4: Implement Changes and Start Measuring

-Here’s where the rubber meets the road.
-As your engineers truck through their workloads, keep an eye on how long they spend on each task.
-How much time are they saving or losing?
-How will continued use affect those results?
-Will developers grow more accustomed to their new tools and workflows, making them more efficient in the long term?
 Hard data from time-tracking can shed light on these questions, but so can qualitative information from employees.
 Frontline engineers may even see additional paths to DevOps optimization within the new workflows.

 Step 5: Do It All Again